-The remuneration of the Accounting Officer for 2021 was determined by the College's Remuneration Committee, based on qualitative and quantitative measures of performance and benchmarking information.
+The remuneration of the Accounting Officer for 2022 was determined by the College's Remuneration Committee, based on qualitative and quantitative measures of performance and benchmarking information.
 The Accounting Officer was not involved in setting their remuneration.
-The Board awarded a 1% pay increase to all college staff, including the Accounting Officer and other key management personnel.
+A similar approach was used to determine the remuneration of other key management personnel.
+The Board awarded a 4% pay increase to all college staff, including key management personnel other than the Accounting Officer.